JacobMacInnis/beach-tides-client/README.md

 This App uses the following MERN stack:

+HTML5
+CSS3
-React for the frontend
+React

-Redux for state management
+Redux

-Node and Express for the backend
+Node.js and Express for the backend

 MongoDB for the database